mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/index.md

 ## Preferences

 Your preferences are accessible through the menu.
-Go to MAMP > Preferences to access your preferences.
+Go to MAMP > Preferences... to access your preferences.

 - [Start/Stop](Start-Stop/)
 - [Ports](Ports/)